actions-marketplace-validations/Privalyse_privalyse-cli/README.md

 ### 2. Focus on Data Flows
 **We find problems even in massive codebases.**
-Privalyse goes beyond simple pattern matching by implementing **Cross-File Taint Tracking**.
-It traces the journey of sensitive data throughout your application—from database models to API endpoints and logging functions.
-By understanding how modules interact, we can detect when a variable defined in one file is insecurely used in another, effectively connecting the dots across your entire project structure.
+Privalyse goes beyond simple pattern matching by implementing **Cross-File & Cross-Stack Taint Tracking**.
+It traces the journey of sensitive data throughout your application—from database models to API endpoints, across network calls to the frontend, and finally to sinks like logging or third-party APIs.
+By understanding how modules and services interact, we can detect when a variable defined in one file is insecurely used in another, effectively connecting the dots across your entire project structure.

 *Note: Visual data flow graphs are on the Roadmap!*